mixpanel/docs/pages/docs/admin/data-governance/lexicon.md

 2. Click Merge.
 The “Merge Properties” window appears.
 It shows the properties you selected and explains that merging the selected properties combines them into a single property, which does not affect the raw data.
 ![Lexicon Merge Events](/merge-properties.png)
 3. In the “MERGE SELECTED PROPERTIES INTO…” section, specify which property Mixpanel should recognize as the newly merged property name.
-4. Click Merge.
+4. Click **Merge**.
 The merged property appears and the “Status” column indicates “Merged”.

 ### Unmerging Properties